Skip to content

 2 Setup virtual environment#

-If you are a windows user, we recommend you use conda because of the dependency on the shapely package
+If you are a windows user, we recommend you use conda because of the dependency on the shapely package.
+It was causing installation issues that potentially have resolved.
+Don't forget to activate the environment after the setup is done.

 conda env create -f environment.yml